kurtlewis/tiquito/README.md

 - Allow participants to resolve only their own tickets
 - Allow for custom theming by deploying party on the website
 - Maintain and continue to display resolved tickets for later reference
+- Prevent participants from closing others' tickets

 This project will not:
 - Automatically assign tickets
+- Have a login based authentication system
+- Encrypt the ticket data
-- Allow participants to close others’ tickets
+- Prevent outside people with access to the website from creating tickets
+- Handle any portion of hackathon registration and check-in

 ## Objectives
 Tiquito will solve a consistent problem at hackathons, connecting mentors with hackers who need help.
 Utilizing a familiar IT ticket system, participants will be able to request help from knowledged industry mentors without going to find one, something that has been difficult in the past at hackathons.